High-Quality Spatial Reconstruction and Orthoimage Generation Using Efficient 2D Gaussian Splatting: Method

 \subsection{High-Resolution TDOM Rendering Strategy}

 The scale and complexity of large scenes lead to an explosion in the number of Gaussian primitives used to represent the scene, coupled with the parallel rendering of each pixel, subsequently resulting in a high demand for GPU memory when rendering high-resolution DOMs of large scenes.
-Inspired by Vast Gaussian, we apply a divide-and-conquer approach, progressively partitioning the scene data during training.
+Inspired by Vast Gaussian, which also adopted in TOrtho-Gaussian, we employ a divide-and-conquer strategy by progressively partitioning the scene data during training.
+It is worth noting that this strategy is not a novel contribution of this work, but is incorporated as an effective mechanism for improving scalability within our pipeline.
 The partitioning operation consists of three steps:

 \begin{itemize}